Settlement visa UK

 In order to qualify for settlement under the 10 year rule, you will have to show that:

 Your residence must be unbroken.
-It will be broken if:
+Although, the residence will be broken if you were:

 If you are able to establish 10 years continuous lawful residence UKVI will consider if there are any public interest against your settlement.
 They will take into account: